rerun/rerun/modules/stubbs/README.md

-# stubs: Utility to create stubbs modules
+# stubs: Utility to create rerun modules

 Use stubbs commands to define new rerun modules